michalmonday/fast_map/README.md

 Intel i5-3320M
 8GB DDR3 memory

+Results show that for IO+CPU expensive tasks fast\_map performs better than multithreading-only and multiprocessing-only approaches.
+For strictly CPU expensive tasks it performs better than multithreading-only but slightly worse than multiprocessing-only approach.

+In both cases, IO+CPU and striclty CPU expensive tasks, it performs better than the standard map.

 #### IO and CPU expensive task
 Standard map is not shown because it would take minutes (as it executes tasks sequentially).